FloridSleeves/RobustAPI/README.md

 # RobustAPI

 The official repo for the paper [Can ChatGPT replace StackOverflow?
-A Study on Robustness and Reliability of Large Language Model Code Generation].
+A Study on Robustness and Reliability of Large Language Model Code Generation](https://arxiv.org/abs/2308.10335) (AAAI'24).

 ![Alt text](image.png)